-Growing your trade business does not need to cost the earth, as Benjamin Dyer explains.
-A few simple techniques can bring in more business
+Growing your trade business does not need to cost the earth.
+Benjamin Dyer, co-founder and CEO of Powered Now Invoicing App explains how a few simple techniques can bring in more business

 Every trade business is different.
 Whether you are a plumber, an electrician or a builder you may prefer a quiet life or you may have plans to grow your business.
 Growing your business doesn't have to cost a fortune.
 Here are some of the easiest and cheapest cost ways to get growth underway:

 About 70% of business in the trades comes from referrals or previous customers.
 There is no great mystery about what determines whether you get referrals or not.
 You have to do a good job.